SBI observes international women’s day at Nagaland’s Aghunato

 ADC Aghunato, Pakon Phom who too addressed the gathering reaffirmed continuous support to SHGs and the Bank towards economic upliftment of the community and the state.

-Chief manager Credit SBI RBO Mokokchung, Vicky Mech explained on various schemes available for SHGs and also clarified bank related doubts of the gathering.
+Chief manager Credit SBI RBO Mokokchung, Vicky Mech explained various schemes available for SHGs and also clarified bank-related doubts of the gathering.

 On the occasion, loan sanction letter was issued to various SHGs amounting to Rs 83,50,000.